ioChem-BD/documentation-faqs/general/create-publish-error.md

-This will usually happen the first time that we try to publish our calculation in the ioChem-BD system.
-When this message appears,
+It can happen the first time we try to publish our calculations in ioChem-BD .

+If this message appears:

 ![](/general/images/create-publish-error.png)

-it is warning that our user account has no community defined on the Browse module to publish to.
-You have to contact your ioChem-BD administrator and ask him/her:
+it is indicating that the user has no communities on the Browse module where to publish to.

+You have to contact your ioChem-BD administrator and request:

   1. To [generate a community](https://documentation.iochem-bd.org/installation/publishing-endpoints-definition.html) where to publish your calculations (if it doesn't already exists),
-2.  then [add user](https://documentation.iochem-bd.org/installation/publishing-endpoints-definition.html#assign-community-publishers) to the community as administator.
+  2.  then [add the user](https://documentation.iochem-bd.org/installation/publishing-endpoints-definition.html#assign-community-publishers) to the community as administator.